STJr/SRB2/assets/README.txt

 SOURCE CODE

-You may obtain the source code for SRB2, including the source code for specific version releases, at the following web sites:
+You may obtain the source code for SRB2, including the source code for specific version releases, at the following websites:

 STJr GitLab:
 https://git.do.srb2.org/STJr/SRB2